awesomemotive/WP-Mail-SMTP/readme.txt

 WP Mail SMTP makes it easy for Network Admins to view and manage email logs for subsites.
 You can access all of your deliverability information from the Network Admin dashboard and quickly switch between subsites.
 That makes it easy to review email logging data for all subsites on one centralized page.

+#### Backup Connection

+WP Mail SMTP Pro allows you to configure multiple mailer providers.
+The main configuration will be your Primary Connection, and you can set another as your Backup Connection.
+If an email fails to send via your Primary Connection, WP Mail SMTP will automatically route it through your Backup Connection and try to send it again.
+This means fewer missed emails, even when something goes wrong.

 #### Email Alerts

 Get instantly notified about failed emails!
 If your site's mailer or SMTP service stops sending your emails, you'll immediately receive a notification.
 Choose from several helpful alert methods, including: